rperez025/pandas-challenge/README.md

 For this challenge, I created and manipulated Pandas DataFrames to analyze school and standardized test data using the datasets in [schools__complete.csv](https://github.com/rperez025/pandas-challenge/blob/main/schools_complete.csv) and [students_complete.csv](https://github.com/rperez025/pandas-challenge/blob/main/students_complete.csv).

-The script analyzes the district-wide standardized test results and then aggregates the data to showcase the following:
+The script analyzes the district- and school-wide information and standardized test results and then aggregates the data to showcase the following:

+1. DISTRICT SUMMARY - DataFrame that summarizes key metrics about:
+   * Total number of unique schools
+   * Total students
+   * Total budget
+   * Average math score
+   * Average reading score
+   * % passing math (the percentage of students who passed math)
+   * % passing reading (the percentage of students who passed reading)
+   * % overall passing (the percentage of students who passed math AND reading)School name

-1. DataFrame that summarizes key metrics about each school:
+2. SCHOOL SUMMARY - DataFrame that summarizes key metrics about each school:
    * School name
    * School type
    * Total students